-How To Prepare Your Home To Sell
+How to Prepare Your Home to Sell Online

 Preparing Your Home To Sell

 As a first time seller, there is so much to learn about selling your first home.
 As a first time buyer, you experienced how stressful the house buying process can be.
 When you become the vendor, expect the difficulties to exceed your expectations.
 Being prepared and putting in some time and effort in preparing your property to sell can save you a lot of money in the long term.
 This is particularly important if you are selling a small flat, because smaller flats don’t sell as fast as larger ones.
 Use colour and accessories wisely to give the impression of space and impress the buyers by keeping everything neat and tidy.

 Before you list your home for sale, take the opportunity to do a ruthless cull of everything you no longer need and that takes up too much space.
 Discard, recycle or take items to a local charity shop

 If you have enough cupboards and wardrobes, start packing as much as possible and store boxes away from sight.
 If that is not possible, ask a friend to keep some of your boxes while you are selling your property, or rent a storage unit.